xSilvermanx/PD5M/README.md

 - Download radialmenu and warmenu
 - Download the latest master-branch of PD5M
 - Move radialmenu, warmenu and PD5M to `resource/` directory (or any category)
+- Make sure that the warmenu-resource is called `warmenu`, or you'll need to edit the PD5M-`__resource.lua`
 - Edit your server.cfg to include:

 ```